Menu

 AB 380 amends Penal Code Section 396 to impose stricter controls on price increases of essential goods and services, such as food, housing, fuel, and medical supplies.
 The bill limits rent increases to 10% in declared emergencies.

-Status: Referred to Assembly Committee on Appropriations.
+Status: Passed Assembly Committee on Appropriations.

-SB 709 (Menjivar; D-Van Nuys)
+SB 709 (Menjivar; D-Van Nuys) - DEAD

 Storage Property Rent Control - Oppose